 Sayyida Qenawi is a 40-year-old mother-of-three.
-Her business started as a make-shift stall outside of her house.
-But after receiving micro-loans and training from WFP, Sayyida was able to expand her business to a store front.
+Her business started as a makeshift stall outside her house.
+But after receiving micro-loans and training from WFP, she was able to expand her business.
+Now she has a shop.

-Sayyida’s business initially did not take off.
-But after her son joined a WFP- supported school, she and her husband were offered monthly cash assistance, which both supports them and serves as an incentive.
-Mothers are offered the chance to get training and microloans to start a small business or grow an existing one.
+Sayyida’s business initially struggled, however.
+But after her son joined a WFP-supported school, she and her husband were offered monthly cash assistance.
+Mothers who send their children to school are offered the chance to get training and microloans to start small businesses or grow an existing ones.

-Now Sayyida can afford a lot more than she hoped for; she has no debts, and no one pays for her children Shaimaa, Mohamed and Abdallah’s needs but herself.
+Now Sayyida can afford a lot more than she'd hoped for; she has no debts and takes care of all her children's expenses by herself.

-Mary Akamais is a 46-years-old small business owner.
+Mary is a 46-years-old small-business owner.
 She lives outside of Lodwar, in Northern Kenya.
-She is a mother-of-four, and has six grandchildren.
-Her family farms half an acre of irrigated land and can harvest up to 18 bags of sorghum per year, each weighing 50 kg.
+A mother of four, she has six grandchildren.
+Her family farms half an acre of irrigated land and can harvest up to 18 50kg bags of sorghum per year.